barmettlerl/minotor/README.md

 ### Build

-Make sure you have a working node setup as well as a protobuf compiler.

 - `build`: builds the project in the `dist/` directory
 - `clean`: removes the `dist/` directory

-### Tests
+### Unit Tests

-- `test`: runs test runner
+- `test`: runs unit tests
-- `test:coverage`: runs test runner with coverage reports
+- `test:coverage`: runs unit test runner with coverage reports

+### End-to-End Tests

+- `e2e`: runs end-to-end tests, using a real data from a day in the Swiss GTFS dataset
+- `perf`: runs a basic performance test, using a real data from a day in the Swiss GTFS dataset

+Note that performance tests are not included in the CI pipeline and must be run manually.

 ### Formatting & linting